Science

 Demyelinating diseases

-There are other forms of ON that are distinct from MS-ON, such as Neuromyelitis Optica (NMO) and Myelin Oligodendrocyte Glycoprotein Antibody Disease (MOGAD).
-These are rare chronic diseases that lead to progressive worsening of vision until blindness.
+There are other forms of Optic Neuropathy that are distinct from CON and AON.
+These include Neuromyelitis Optica (NMO) and Myelin Oligodendrocyte Glycoprotein Antibody Disease (MOGAD) that also involve loss of myelin in the optic nerve due to specific inappropriate auto-immune responses leading to destruction of central nervous system myelin.
+These are rare chronic diseases that can lead to worsening of vision until blindness.
+NMO and MOGAD each have a prevalence of approximately 10,000 people in the United States.

 Safe and effective therapies that promote repair of myelin are urgently needed.

-We are developing remyelinating agents to repair and rebuild damaged myelin
+We are developing remyelinating agents to repair and rebuild myelin

 Diseases of the GI tract